The Fourth Age

-The Fourth Age INTRODUCTION The most distinctive characteristic of the last century or so might seem to be the enormous amount of change that has occurred.
+The most distinctive characteristic of the last century or so might seem to be the enormous amount of change that has occurred.
 Dozens, if not hundreds, of advances are said to have revolutionized our lives.
 The list includes automobiles, air travel, television, the personal computer, the Internet, and cell phones.
 Change is everywhere.
 We have harnessed the atom, flown into space, invented antibiotics, eliminated smallpox, and sequenced the genome.

 But within the context of the overall arc of human history, little has changed in the past five thousand years.
 Just like the people who lived five millennia ago, we too have moms, dads, kids, schools, governments, religions, war, peace.
 We still celebrate births and mourn death.
 Forever with us, universal to all cultures of humanity, are sports, weddings, dancing, jewelry, tattoos, fashion, gossip, social hierarchy, fear, love, joy, happiness, and ecstasy.
 Looked at through this lens, humanity really hasn’t changed much in all that time.
 We still go to work in the morning;, only the way we get there has changed.
 In ancient Assyria, toddlers pulled around small wooden horsey toys on wheels with a string.
 In classical Greece, boys played tug-of-war.
 Ancient Egypt was renowned for its cosmetics, and millennia ago, Persians celebrated birthdays in much the same way as we do, with parties, presents, and special desserts.

 seen; rather, it is the change we haven’t seen.
 The really amazing thing is how similar we are to our forebears.
 In ancient Rome, gladiators were paid celebrity spokesmen who recited product plugs just before the competition: “That’s why I use Antinius’s swords.
 You won’t find a better sword at any price.”
 And just like in our times, there were people willing to perform dramatically destructive acts just for the fame that doing so brought about, as was said to have happened on July 21, 356 BC, when an arsonist named Herostratus burned down the Temple of Artemis at Ephesus, one of the Seven Wonders of the Ancient World, simply for the everlasting fame it would bring him.
 In response, a law was passed that made saying his name a crime, but clearly Herostratus got his wish.

 If you went to visit a friend in antiquity, you might have seen mounted on the door a brass lion’s head with a ring in its mouth to be used to announce your arrival.
 If you attended a wedding five thousand years ago, you likely would have joined the wedding party as they wished good fortune on the new couple by throwing rice.
 Today, when we read that archaeologists have dug up ancient lead slingshot bullets each engraved with the word “catch,” we still get the joke.